-- ensure the necessary provision is made for pupils with SEN - determine the school's general policy and approach to pupils with SEN in cooperation with the Headteacher and SENCO - ensure that the teachers are aware of the importance of identifying and providing for those pupils with SEN - ensure that the policy and information about identification, assessment, provision, monitoring and record keeping and use of outside agencies and services are available for parents - ensure that the school's progress in implementing the policy and its impact on pupils are regularly reported to the Governing Body - ensure that parents are notified of a decision by the school to make SEN provision for their child
+• Ensure the necessary provision is made for pupils with SEN.

+• Determine the school's general policy and approach to pupils with SEN in cooperation with the Headteacher and SENCO and SLT.

+• Ensure that the teachers are aware of the importance of identifying and providing for those pupils with SEN.

+•Ensure that the policy and information about identification, assessment, provision, monitoring and record keeping and use of outside agencies and services are available for parents. •Ensure that the school's progress in implementing the policy and its impact on pupils are regularly reported to the Governing Body.

+•Ensure that parents are notified of a decision by the school to make SEN provision for their child.

-- ensure that pupils with SEN are included as far as possible into the activities of the school - consult with the LA and the Governing bodies of other schools, when appropriate, in the interests of coordinated SEN provision in the area.
+•Ensure that pupils with SEN are included as far as possible into the activities of the school.

+•Consult with the LA and the Governing bodies of other schools, when appropriate, in the interests of coordinated SEN provision in the area.